 Pedal to Protect the Pines

-The 2015 Tour de Pines, sponsored by Pinelands Preservation Alliance, celebrates Pinelands Month in October with five consecutive single day bicycle tours of the New Jersey Pinelands.
-This year the Tour will run from September 30 to October 4th.
+The Tour de Pines, sponsored by Pinelands Preservation Alliance, celebrates Pinelands Month in October with five consecutive single-day bicycle tours of the New Jersey Pinelands.
 Proceeds benefit the Pinelands Preservation Alliance, a nonprofit organization working to protect the resources on New Jersey Pinelands since 1989.
 There is no other bike ride like this in New Jersey!

 - GPX files of all rides will be available for download after you register.

-- NEW RIDES starting from Tuckerton Seaport and Estell Manor County Park and updates to old favorites!
+- NEW RIDE starting from Estell Manor Park and updates to old favorites!

 Participants may elect to ride one, two or all days of the Tour.
 All rides start at 9:00 a.m.

 Like the Tour de Pines Facebook page www.facebook.com/tourdepinesnj

 We will have beer and delicious chili after the last day of the ride.
 Ride the Pinelands Adventure Loop on Sunday and then hang out with other cyclists on the grounds of our historic property in Southampton.
 Free for all registered riders - non-riding family and friends are welcome and can pay $10 at the door.